mgi166/hipchat_searcher/README.md

 `hipchat_searcher` search for a regular expression the words that you specify.
 In the specifications of the [hipchat api](https://www.hipchat.com/docs/apiv2/), `hipchat_searcher` search of the upcoming 100 comments.
+If you want to search the log older 100 recently, specify `-e` or `--deep` option.

 * Search the words in all room. (but it searches ALL the room that user know, so there may be heavy)